 Do you ever stand in front of the mirror and think: hmm… that could be better?
-Do you feel a little bit less perfect after looking at countless perfect Insta snaps?
+Do you feel a little less perfect after looking at countless perfect Insta snaps?
 Do you get criticised for your appearance without there being any constructive feedback to back it up?
-Girl band Little Mix experienced exactly the same situations and are putting an end to it with their new power song Strip.
+Girl band Little Mix went through this too and are now putting an end to it with their new power song Strip.

 Bye bye body shaming

 What is beauty?
-Research shows that most people agree on certain things: young is more beautiful than old and healthy is more beautiful than unhealthy.
+Research shows that most people agree on certain aspects of it: young is more beautiful than old and healthy is more beautiful than unhealthy.
 However, beauty ideals differ per country, per social background, and are also constantly changing with the times.

 How important is it to be beautiful?
-Apparently good-looking people have more friends, earn more, and live longer.
+Apparently good-looking people have more friends, earn higher wages, and live longer.

-What jumps out is that women who don’t conform to the norm are judged more harshly than men.
-They are put down, ignored, and even found to be less friendly.
-Not so crazy that ‘body shaming’ (a hip word for negatively passing judgment on someone’s body, be it too fat, thin, muscular, large, or small) is such a hot topic!
+What stands out is that women who don’t conform to the norm are judged more harshly than men.
+They’re avoided, ignored, and even perceived as less friendly.
+Not so crazy that ‘body shaming’ (a trending word for negatively passing judgment on someone’s body, be it too fat, thin, muscular, large, or small) is such a hot topic!